I’m super tall.

 - I am going to tell you about the nutrition and diet that I have been utilizing in gaining weight.

-- And I am going to talk about my training and how I am structuring that part of gaining size.
+- And I am going to talk about my tall guy workout and how I am structuring that part of gaining size.

 Because the thing is.. you can’t really gain muscle just by working out.
 You have to set your mind up to it.
 And you have to get your diet in order.
 Training really hard and killing it in the gym simply isn’t enough.